 Cancer Systems Imaging Overview

 The Department of Cancer Systems Imaging (CSI) resides within the Division of Diagnostic Imaging.
 CSI focuses on molecular imaging, functional genomics and high throughput technologies with a focus on mechanism-based fundamental, preclinical and clinical-translation studies of cancer.
 The department is engaged in basic and discovery-based science and is structured to enable rapid translation of breakthroughs in research through to patient care.
-The department mission includes creating new opportunities in imaging for the MD Anderson Cancer Center community by functionalizing genomic and cancer pathways, promoting bench to bedside imaging research, and strengthening programs already in place.
+The department’s mission includes creating new opportunities in imaging for The University of Texas MD Anderson Cancer Center community by functionalizing genomic and cancer pathways, promoting bench to bedside imaging research, and strengthening programs already in place.
 The department reflects the truly multidisciplinary nature of research that is being developed.

-The Department of Cancer Systems Imaging (CSI) consists of different core labs including chemistry, radiochemistry, genetics, molecular biology, animal models, transgenic animal models, optical molecular imaging and magnetic resonance hyperpolarization.
-Work in individual laboratories includes individual investigator/principle investigator-initiated research wherein predoctoral and postdoctoral trainees develop their skills and expand their knowledge in the field.
-Students and trainees learn laboratory techniques that include molecular biology, analytical biochemistry, microscopy, genetic and cellular reporters, animal tumor models, MRI/NMR spectroscopy and imaging, among many areas.
+The Department of Cancer Systems Imaging (CSI) consists of a variety of faculty with interest in chemistry, radiochemistry, genetics, cancer biology, animal models, transgenic animal models, optical molecular imaging and magnetic resonance hyperpolarization.
+Work in individual laboratories includes individual investigator/principal investigator-initiated research wherein pre- and postdoctoral trainees develop their skills and expand their knowledge in the field.
+Students and trainees learn laboratory techniques that include molecular biology, analytical biochemistry, synthetic chemistry, microscopy, genetic and cellular reporters, animal tumor models, MRI/NMR spectroscopy and hyperpolarization, among many areas.
 Cancer Systems Imaging is working towards launching a Pathway in Systems Imaging where trainees will be exposed to innovative imaging principles.

 Cancer Systems Imaging is housed on the second, third and fourth floors of the South Campus Research Building (#3), with the main laboratory and office area located on the 4th floor.